Video: Meet Chelsea Kirker, Nursing PhD

 Quality Care

-Evaluate patient care systems and clinical outcomes in order to implement strategies to reduce risk and improve the quality of care.
+Evaluate patient-centered care systems and clinical outcomes in order to implement strategies to reduce risk and improve the quality of care.

-Create environments that promote culturally and linguistically competent care to all populations.
+Create environments that promote culturally competent care for equity and inclusion to all populations, while promoting and advocation for human rights and equity.

 Maximize use of health information technology to communicate among providers, consumers, government agencies and insurers.